-

 Is it build or buy?
 How To make the Right Decision For FM Applications

 Forward-thinking facility management firms have been future-proofing themselves and strategizing on when to buy or when to build a solution based on their technology roadmap.
-For mid to small-size FM firms the scenario is different rather more complicated as they have more choices from a plethora of applications they can either buy or partner with which often leads them to a paradox of choice.
+For mid to small-size FM firms the scenario is different rather more complicated as they have more choices from a plethora of FM applications they can either buy or partner with which often leads them to a paradox of choice.
+Regardless there is an immediate need for sustainable facility management solutions keeping in mind the rapid advancement in technology.

 A well-planned tech stack can seamlessly touch upon various aspects in the firm including operations and maintenance, customer engagement, sales and business development.
 It can streamline workflows, minimize dependencies and reduce customer complaints, all that while better leveraging the occupancy and building-related data.

-In the first part of this article series, different aspects like strategic and functional aspects of the decision, Gartner’s pace layered approach to find the perfect fit was discussed.
+In the first part of this article series, we talked about the different aspects of choosing FM applications, like strategic and functional aspects of the decision.
+We also discussed the Gartner’s pace layered approach to find the perfect fit.
 So Further elaborating on all the factors that shape the strategy of the enterprise-wide tech stack.

-Quantifying all the micro factors for the evaluation is necessary as it provides important depth to the decision making framework.
+Quantifying all the micro factors for the evaluation is necessary as it provides important depth to the decision making framework while looking out for FM applications.

 Control over functionalities of the finished product.
 Most of the tech applications that lie on the differentiation or innovation layers have a lifespan of 5+ years and during that period they often evolve with the needs.
 Having control over the product development trajectory can only be possible if you build or partner with the tech firm.